FireCuda/AIC22-TEAM55-TRACK4/README.md

 Download: "yolor_p6.pt" for pretrain model, "best.pt" is our weight

+File "tray_detect_mosaicless_2303.pt" is the weight for ROI detect, we just take label tray from video testA, not special so you can take this weight to detect.

 Extract "out.zip" for classify model

 Extract "data.zip" into folder "/binary_classification" for train classify